Sports medicine: Common sports injuries

 Common sports injuries that can result in seeing a sports medicine specialist are knee and shoulder injuries, fractures, ankle sprains, concussions, cartilage injuries, and more.
 A sports medicine specialist can also be seen for advice in other areas of health, like nutrition, exercise, supplements, and how to prevent injuries before they occur.
 A sports medicine specialist works to help make the performance of the athlete more advanced, as well as ensuring their safety while performing the activity.
 Sports injuries generally affect soft tissue or bones within the body and are commonly treated without surgery.

 Treatment for sports injuries

 Different types of sports injuries require different treatments and major injuries involve surgery, but most do not.
 Common treatments include medication, such as pain relievers or anti-inflammatory medication, icing, physical therapy, and/or immobilization of the injured area.
 Physical therapy is used to get the injured area back into regular movements and to reduce the discomfort of the affected area.
 PRICE is an acronym that is used for the common treatment of these injuries.
 It stands for protection, rest, ice, compression, and elevation.

+Prevention of injuries

+Sport injuries can be prevented or reduced in severity through well-designed physical therapy.
+Examples can include structured strength and conditioning programs that strengthens stabilizing joints and muscles to prevent sprains, and the core and upper torso muscles to build up the rib cage's resilience to prevent or attenuate rib fractures and contusions during sporting incidents.
+In addition, nutritional guidance, mental conditioning, and regular monitoring and assessments can help optimize an athlete's recovery and improve their self-awareness in knowing when they are pushing their bodies too hard and to make informed decisions during training and competition.